 We are unaware of any lender fees to be on their panel, although some do charge an administration charge to deal with the processing of the conveyancing panel submission.

 We had selected conveyancing lawyers based in Glenfield on the Barclays solicitor approved list.
 They are now charging me a further amount for handling the Barclays mortgage.
 Is this an additional conveyancing fee specified by Barclays?

 Provided it is contained in their Terms of Engagement or Quote then yes your conveyancer is entitled to levy a fee for this.
 The fee is not set by Barclays but by your Glenfield lawyer.
 Numerous firms on the Barclays panel will quote ’dealing with mortgage’ fee and others do not.

-Are there restrictive covenants that are commonly identified during conveyancing in Glenfield?
+Are there restrictive covenants that are commonly picked up as part of conveyancing in Glenfield?

 Restrictive covenants can be picked up when reviewing land registry title as part of the legal transfer of property in Glenfield.
 An 1874 stipulation that was seen was ‘The houses to be erected on the estate are each to be of a uniform elevation in accordance with the drawings to be prepared or approved by the vendor’s surveyor…’

 Yesterday I discovered that there is a flying freehold issue on a property I put an offer in a fortnight ago in what should have been a simple, no chain conveyancing.
 Glenfield is the location of the property.
 What do you suggest?